herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 Intercept gnome-keyring-daemon and put gpg-agent in place for ssh authentication
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+If running gnome, this problem may be solved by running the following to disable gnome-keyring from autostarting its broken gpg-agent and ssh-agent implementation:

+    mv /etc/xdg/autostart/gnome-keyring-gpg.desktop /etc/xdg/autostart/gnome-keyring-gpg.desktop.inactive
+    mv /etc/xdg/autostart/gnome-keyring-ssh.desktop /etc/xdg/autostart/gnome-keyring-ssh.desktop.inactive

+Then, comment out the `use-ssh-agent` line in /etc/X11/XSession.options file.

+Next, place the following in ~/.bashrc to ensure gpg-agent starts with --enable-ssh-support:

+    if [ ! -f /tmp/gpg-agent.env ]; then
+        killall gpg-agent;
+        eval $(gpg-agent --daemon --enable-ssh-support > /tmp/gpg-agent.env);
+    fi
+    . /tmp/gpg-agent.env

+Now go to next step (Reload GNOME-Shell) :)

+Otherwise, there is another option:

 A rather tricky part of this configuration is to have a simple wrapper script, called `gpg-agent-wrapper <http://blog.flameeyes.eu/2010/08/smart-cards-and-secret-agents>`_.
 This script is used with thanks from Diego E. Pettenò::